open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 > Has the hardware been built or produced by others independently?

 {{< expand "Show answer">}}
 All the source files are shared and are openly accessible.
-Most of the electronic files are Altium or Kicad, and we're trying to move more towards KiCad.
+Most of the electronic files are Altium or Kicad files, and we're trying to move more towards KiCad which is more open.

 Some users did their own batches through fabs and produced it on their end.
 I know of people who have used the designs for their own purpose and they have reused parts completely and did some slight adjustments to the way before sending it for production.
 I also spotted forks of my designs for tangent purposes, namely tomography, which is a good way to check your designs are evolve independently!